elena563/new-portfolio/README.md

 Here there are the technologies used in my projects.
 You can find a more detailed description of each project in the readme file of the proper folder/repo.

 ### 📊 StatPilot
-Web application for data analysis, machine learning and explainable AI
-HTML - CSS - Jinja2 - Flask - Python - Pandas - Scikit-learn - Matplotlib - SHAP - Figma
+Web application for data analysis, machine learning and explainable AI - Final project for CS50x course HTML - CSS - Jinja2 - Flask - Python - Pandas - Scikit-learn - Matplotlib - SHAP - Figma
 https://statpilot.onrender.com/